VirgilSecurity/virgil-sdk-javascript/docs/get-started/encrypted-communication.md

     });
 ```

-Warning: Virgil doesn't keep a copy of your Virgil Key.
+**Warning**: Virgil doesn't keep a copy of your Virgil Key.
 If you lose a Virgil Key, there is no way to recover it.

-In order for the Sender to be able to send a message, we also need a Virgil Card associated with the Recipient.
+To enable the Sender to send a message, we also need a Virgil Card associated with the Recipient.
 It should be noted that recently created user Virgil Cards will be visible only for application users because they are related to the Application.

 Read more about Virgil Cards and their types [here](/docs/guides/virgil-card/creating-card.md).